RafaelBNN/if697/README.md

 # if697
-Diretório para o projeto da disciplina
+Diretório para a disciplina IF697 - Introdução à Ciência de Dados, no semestre 2020.2